mpfeifer1/Piano/Readme.md

 ### Run Tests
 The file to run the tests is called 'run-tests.bash' and it is located in the scripts directory.
-This script will run the available test files, 'ourtests.py' and 'semantictests.py'.
+This script will run the available test files.
 All tests should be passing.
 If all are not, a description of the error will be outputted.

     $ ./scripts/run-tests.bash
+Or a given test can be run using python.

+    $ python semantictest.py

+The CI hook is set up by running the following.
+    $ ./scripts/install-hooks.bash